English

 Types of deferred compensation

 The options for deferring compensation will depend on local labour laws.
-In the US, for example, there are two main types of deferred salary: qualified deferred compensation plans, and non-qualified deferred compensation (NQDC) plans.
+In the US, for example, there are two main types of deferred pay: qualified deferred compensation plans, and non-qualified deferred compensation (NQDC) plans.
 These plans are treated differently from a legal standpoint and serve different purposes to employers.

 Examples of deferred payments